jdmedlock/simon/README.md

 | Count	          |Error notification    | 2 |	Displays a sentinel if an error occurs | • For example, exclamation points. <br/> • After 2 seconds returns to displaying number of steps in the current series. |
 | Button - Player Response	|Main game play interface | 1 | Challenge playback	| • The current round of color/sound sequences are played to challenge the users memory. <br/> • Each time a series of button presses is correctly entered, the same series of button presses is echoed back, but with an additional step |
 | Button - Player Response	|Main game play interface	|2| Player response to challenge playback | • The player presses the buttons in the same sequence as the previous challenge playback to win. <br/> 	• I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button. <br/>   • If the wrong button is pressed the player is notified and that series of button presses starts again to remind the player of the pattern so she can try again <br/>   • A win is a series of 20 correctly entered steps.
 I am notified of my victory, then the game starts over. |

+###Objects

+All Javascript code is contained in simon.js, but is subdivided into the following sections:

+* Initialization - The <pre>$(document).ready</pre> function definition which
+establishes the linkage between UI components like buttons to their corresponding event handlers.

+* Objects - The various JS objects designed to handle events and control the game flow.
+The objects in this program are:

+  * onOffButton - Contains the game state, the on/off button event handler, and helper functions.
+  * startButton - Contains the game mode, the start button event handler, and helper functions.
+  * strictButton - Contains the play mode (strict or normal), the strict button event handler, and helper functions.
+  * responseButton - This object is the main controller for game play.
+It contains the event handler for the four player response buttons - red, green, blue, and yellow buttons.
+  * gameEngine - Contains the colors in the current series and helper functions to perform tasks such as generating the next entry in the series, comparing the most recent player response, playing back the series (with sounds), etc.